BinaryMuse/gwt-wizard/README.md

   3. `./compile`

-If the project's JavaDoc output is located in `../doc` (in a folder called `doc` from the repo root), the compile script will copy the JavaDoc as it compiles the site.
+If the project's JavaDoc output is located in `../doc` (in a folder called `doc` from the repo root, created by the `ant doc` command), the compile script will copy the JavaDoc as it compiles the site.
 The output will be placed in `pages-source/output`.

   [3]: http://nanoc.stoneship.org/ "nanoc"